 Family Caregiver Resource Center

 Sponsored by St. Jude Medical Center, the Family Caregiver Resource Center helps Orange County families who are coping with the physical, emotional, and financial responsibilities of caregiving.

 130 W Bastanchury Rd

 Saint Francis Home is a private, 501(c)3 non-profit retirement residence for the elderly in a quiet and peaceful residential area of western Santa Ana, California.
 Run by the Franciscan Missionary Sisters of the Immaculate Conception, this Catholic assisted living home provides elderly care for both Catholic and non-Catholic residents.

 1718 W. 6th Street Santa Ana, CA 92703

 For free assistance finding independent living communities, in-home care services, assisted living communities, residential board & care homes, dementia/Alzheimers Care, and other community resources, contact Sharon Holmes, Eldercare Consultant, at 714-955-4781

-The Whole Person Care Initiative is a collaborative project of the California Catholic Conference and the Alliance of Catholic Health Care.
+The Caring for the Whole Person Initiative is a collaborative project of the California Catholic Conference and the Alliance of Catholic Health Care.
 This initiative has a two-fold purpose:

-- Strengthen and improve the availability of Whole Person Care and palliative care in Catholic health systems and their hospitals;
+- Strengthen and improve the availability of Caring for the Whole Person and palliative care in Catholic health systems and their hospitals;

-- Develop and implement Whole Person Care programs in dioceses and parishes.
+- Develop and implement Caring for the Whole Person programs in dioceses and parishes.